Officials Identify Mysterious Bright Green Liquid That Spilled Onto Michigan Highway

 The Environmental Protection Agency has sent samples of the substance to a lab to confirm their suspicions, the results of which are expected on Friday.

-At the industrial plating facility, federal officials conducted air monitoring tests and did not find any hazardous material in the air, in addition to pumping any residual slime from the site's basement, said Greenberg.
+At the industrial plating facility, federal officials conducted air monitoring tests and did not find any hazardous material in the air, in addition to pumping any residual slime from the site's basement, Greenberg said.

 "It's important to remember that there is no imminent threat," she said.